Fantastic Four: Rise of the Silver Surfer: Plot

-The military imprisons the Surfer in Siberia, while they torture him for information.
-The four have Susan use her power to privately speak to him.
-She learns he is serving Galactus, a cosmic entity which feeds on life-bearing planets to survive.
-His service to Galactus is what prevents his world from being destroyed, and that the Surfer's board is a homing beacon leading Galactus to Earth.

-Doom steals the board using a wrist-pad device he created in secret to gain control of the board and its powers, and escapes to China.
-The Fantastic Four rescue the Surfer, and pursue Doom in the Fantasticar, confronting him in Shanghai.
-With the Surfer powerless, Johnny absorbs the combined powers of the team to battle Doom, disabling Doom's device, while Ben Grimm uses a nearby crane to knock Doom into the harbor.
+The weakened Surfer is imprisoned by the military in Siberia and tortured.
+Susan sneaks into the Surfer's cell, where she learns he is serving Galactus, a giant cosmic entity that feeds on life-bearing planets.
+His service to Galactus is what prevents his own world from being destroyed, and that the Surfer's board is a homing beacon leading Galactus to Earth.
+Doom steals the Surfer's board and uses it to escape to China; the Four free the Surfer and pursue Doom in the Fantasticar, confronting him in Shanghai, where he impales Sue.
+With the Surfer powerless, Johnny absorbs the combined powers of the team to battle Doom and, with the assistance of Ben Grimm, defeats him and retrieves the board.

-Galactus has already arrived, and the Surfer regains the control of his board, flying into Galactus with help from Johnny.
-The conflict results in a massive blast of energy, engulfing Galactus in a cosmic rift, seemingly destroying them both.
-Johnny's second exposure to the Surfer heals him, and he can no longer switch his powers with his teammates.

-Shortly after the events in Shanghai, Reed and Susan get married in Japan, only to be interrupted yet again by an alert that Venice is sinking into the sea; to Reed's delight, Sue has the wedding finish quickly before they race off to save the city.

-In a mid-credits scene, the seemingly lifeless Silver Surfer floats through space, until his eyes open and his board races back to him.
+As Galactus approaches Earth, the Surfer regains control of his board and, inspired by Sue's humanity, revives her and vows to end Galactus' destructive path.
+With help from Johnny, the Surfer flies into the stratosphere and confronts Galactus, where a massive blast of energy engulfs them both.
+Johnny's second exposure to the Surfer leaves him no longer able to switch powers.
+Reed and Sue decide they no longer want to leave the Fantastic Four for a normal life and are then married in Japan, before they and Johnny and Ben are summoned to an emergency in Venice.
+In a mid-credits scene, the lifeless Silver Surfer floats through space, until his eyes open and his board flies back to him.